 In Texas, the law requires you to move damaged vehicles off the road if you can reasonably avoid traffic interference.
 Therefore, you may want to snap a couple of pictures of the positions of the vehicles to help serve as evidence before you move your vehicle.
 Before moving your car, however, you should make sure that:

-• Moving the vehicle will not cause injury to anyone else.
-For example, in a multi-car accident, you may want to make sure that you will not inadvertently injure someone else as you move your vehicle out of the way.
-You should also check to ensure no one got thrown from their car, including the big truck driver, before driving your vehicle.
+you will not inadvertently injure someone else as you move your vehicle out of the way.
+You should also check to ensure that no one, including the big truck driver, got thrown from their carbefore driving your vehicle.

-If you can move your vehicle, move it to the side of the road, out of the flow of traffic.
+If you can move your vehicle to the side of the road, out of the traffic flow.
 Only in rare cases should you move your vehicle away from the accident scene, including issues in which you might feel unsafe at your current location.

-Photo evidence can serve as a valuable tool that will help you seek compensation later if your personal injury claim must go to court.
+Photo evidence can be a valuable tool that will help you seek compensation later if your personal injury claim must go to court.
 Look around your vehicle and at the driver of the truck.
 Take pictures of:

-You may also want contact information for any witnesses that stop at the accident scene since those witnesses can help establish what led to the accident.
+You may also want contact information for witnesses who stop at the accident scene, as they can help establish what caused the accident.

 Before exiting your vehicle, make sure you can do so safely.
-In many cases, you may find yourself surrounded by heavy traffic, which could prevent you from getting out and moving around.
-If you do get out of your vehicle, move well off the road.
+Heavy traffic may surround you in many cases, preventing you from getting out and moving around.
+If you get out of your vehicle, move well off the road.

 Many people have sustained serious injuries on the side of the road while waiting for a tow truck or for the police to arrive.
 Safety is particularly vital during high-traffic times: for example, in Houston, you should be very careful exiting your car during rush hour since the area sees so much heavy traffic.